Worst is over for IT Pros - 6,900 IT jobs added in August

 Growth of IT Job Market (updated)

-Data complied and forecast updated by Janco Associates as of October 2020
+Data complied and forecast updated by Janco Associates with data as of January 2021

 Janco is an international consulting firm that follows issues that concern CIOs and CFOs.
 The firm publishes a series of IT and business Infrastructure HandiGuides® and Templates including IT Infrastructure Policies and Procedures, Disaster Recovery/Business Continuity Template, Security Template, IT Job Descriptions, and its semi-annual IT Salary Survey.